larevolucia/task-wrangler/README.md

 - [FontAwesome](https://fontawesome.com/)
 - [Tinypng](https://tinypng.com/) to optmize the images
 - [Responsinator](http://www.responsinator.com/) to test responsiveness
-- ChatGPT for documentation review and to explain other  peoples' codes used.
+- ChatGPT for documentation review and to explain referenced code when not initially understood (e.g. TrapFocus and CSS for Notifications).

 ---
 ## Credits